Center for Corporate Climate Leadership

-The Climate Leadership Awards are a national program to recognize exemplary corporate, organizational, and individual leadership in response to climate change.
-By showcasing and recognizing voluntary action on climate and energy under a unified banner, EPA, The Registry, C2ES, and ACCO are sending a strong signal that innovative, sustainable leadership and reductions in GHG emissions are critical to addressing climate change in the United States.
+The Climate Leadership Awards is a national program that recognizes and incentivizes exemplary corporate, organizational, and individual leadership in response to climate change.
+By showcasing and recognizing voluntary action on climate and energy under a unified banner, EPA, C2ES, and The Registry are sending a strong signal that innovative, sustainable leadership, and reductions in GHG emissions are critical to addressing climate change.

-Why is EPA jointly recognizing climate leadership with The Registry, C2ES, and ACCO?
+Why is EPA jointly recognizing climate leadership with C2ES and The Registry?

-EPA has found that EPA recognition of organizational and individual performance encourages voluntary action on energy efficiency, the production and use of cleaner power, managing and reducing GHG emissions, building resilience and other climate-friendly activities that go beyond business-as-usual activities.
-EPA also values the contributions that other organizations working to address climate change can bring to a recognition initiative.
+EPA values the contributions and expertise that organizations working to address climate change can bring to a recognition initiative.
+EPA recognition of organizational and individual performance encourages voluntary action on energy efficiency, the production and use of cleaner power, managing and reducing GHG emissions, building resilience, and other climate-friendly activities that exceed business-as-usual.

 Are the Climate Leadership Awards a replacement program for Climate Leaders?

 The Climate Leadership Awards program is a legacy of EPA's former Climate Leaders program, not a replacement.
 The EPA Climate Leaders program, logo, website, and all other activities and affiliations officially ended on September 30, 2011.

 While EPA is no longer providing individual companies with one-on-one technical assistance for developing GHG goals, inventories, and inventory management plans (IMPs) in a programmatic setting, in 2012, EPA launched its Center for Corporate Climate Leadership ("the Center") to serve as a resource for all organizations looking to expand their work in the area of GHG measurement and management.